watho/component-starter-flow/README.md

 Clone this github repository and import the project to the IDE of your choice as a Maven project.
 You need to have Java 11+ installed.

+### Embedded

 To run quickly from the command-line in development mode:

-1. Run `./mvnw -C clean install && cd test-webapp && mvn exec:java`
+1. Run `./mvnw -C clean install && cd test-webapp-embedded && mvn exec:java`
 2. Your app will be running on [http://localhost:8080](http://localhost:8080).

 To run the app from your IDE: